What is a Mini-Grant?

 - March 31, 11:59 p.m.: New deadline for submission

 Be sure to include an email address to which you have free access.
-You will receive an email confirmation that your submission went through, plus a copy of your application to download, print and save.
+You will receive an email confirmation that your submission went through, with a link to your application to save as a PDF or print out.
+If you don’t receive the confirmation, email us at email@example.com with the subject line “Mini-Grants.”

 - May 1: Notification of status is emailed to all applicants